magneticio/vampkubistdocs/SETUP.md

 virtualClusterName: kubist-demo
 ```

-as you can see inside the application status there'a s list of the deployments belonging to this application.
+as you can see inside the application status there is a list of the deployments belonging to this application.
 You can now get a deployment specification by running.

 ```shell